2018 California wildfires: Fatalities

-Response efforts

-Direct Relief provided emergency, firefighting and medical supplies medications to first responders and affected communities.

 Verizon Wireless data throttling

 In August 2018, the Santa Clara County Fire Department raised claims against Verizon Wireless that their "unlimited" data service had been throttled while the fire department was attempting to contain the Mendocino Complex Fire.
 The Verizon contract stated that the department's plan would be throttled down to 200 kbit/s or 600 kbit/s once the department had used 25 GB in a single month.
 However, the contract stated that the usage related throttling would not apply in certain emergency situations, such as wildfire containment operations.
 The plan remained throttled, despite the department's notification to Verizon regarding the situation.